What is Home Visiting?

 What is Childhood Begins at Home?

 An initiative of Early Learning PA, Childhood Begins at Home is a statewide campaign to help policymakers and the public understand the value of evidence-based home visiting and support public investments in the programs.
-Since the campaign began in 2017, it has won funding increases more than doubling the state investments.
+Since the campaign began in 2017, it has won funding increases more than tripling the state investments.
 This has helped serve many more Pennsylvania families, yet it represents only a fraction of those who could benefit the most.

 Governing Body Members